JacksonSan009/Minimalist-list/README.md

 This is a minimalist design for MyAnimeList, focused in simplicity.

-###Status: In progress
+##### Status: In progress

 ## Features
 #### TO DO
-- Put the info of the anime/manga enlisted with a border.
 - Change the animation of the account bottoms.
-- Support to anime list

 #### DONE
+- Put the info of the anime/manga enlisted with a border.
 - Move the account lateral bar in the top of the page.
-- Support for manga list
+- Support for anime/manga list

 ## Image Preview
 ![Image](assets/PreviewList.jpg)